kaijiachen/kaijiachen.github.io/_pages/projects.md

 ***

-# Teaching a Car to Drift
+# Teaching a Car to Drift - 1:10 Scale Ford Mustang

 **The goal is simple to state and hard to do: make an autonomous car lose traction on purpose, and keep it exactly where I want it.**